Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 ```

 Similarly to the *IMetadataEngine* operations, the insert method transforms the data contained in the Crossdata Row
-class into the ones required by the datastore interface and triggers the insertion.
+class into the ones required by the datastore interface, and triggers the insertion.

 Implementing IQueryEngine
 -------------------------